 During my decade of experience, I have excelled at reaching practical resolutions for complex divorce issues.
 I focus intently on helping you achieve your goals so you can have peace of mind.
 You will know that your rights are protected at all times.

-I represent individuals in mediation, negotiation or litigation for divorce legal issues such as:
+I represent individuals in mediation, negotiation, or litigation for legal divorce issues such as: